Submitted by: Geoff Marshall from Chicago, IL

 Stir the sauce with the whisk, and use the spatula to prevent the flour from burning the bottom of the pot.
 Don’t let your sauce boil, keep the heat between low and medium.

 Once sauce has cooked enough for the roux to thicken the milk, turn off the heat and begin adding your cheese.
-Whisk cheese in slowly, adding a few bits at a time.
+Whisk cheese in slowly, adding a few bits at a time until everything is melted.

 If the sauce is too thick, add more milk.
-If it’s too runny add more cheese.
+If it’s too thin, add more cheese.

 Taste your sauce, add salt to taste.